-The colour came naturally enough to the robes of a professional, but she yearned to wear the emeralds and tartans of her youth, the flashes of colour burning holes through her shadowy grief.
+The colour came naturally enough to the robes of a professional, but she yearned to wear the emeralds and tartans of her youth, flashes of colour burning holes through her grief.
 It hung above her like a menacing demon or a that little black cloud from which rain would spurt in uneven beats, a mirror of the tears shed by guilt-stricken widows.

 She had rejected it, just as she would reject him, time and time again.